-Dungeness Crab season is full-on along the California coast.
-The current season runs from November 2014 until June 30, 2015 — but winter is always the time locals go wild for crustaceans and get downright crabby.
-Winter is when crab festivals pop up, families go crabbing off the end of piers, and others book space on a crabbing party boat out of Bodega Bay.
+Dungeness Crab season runs from November 2017 until about June 2018 off the Sonoma County coast, and winter is always the time locals go wild for crustaceans and get downright crabby.
+Crab festivals pop up, families go crabbing off the end of piers, and others book space on a crabbing party boat out of Bodega Bay.

 Want to get crabby yourself?
 Here are a few suggestions:

 A few things you need to know if you’re going to get crabby on your own:

 If crabbing from a public pier, you don’t need a sport fishing license to set a trap or net (read all about it in the state’s Ocean Sport Fishing Regulations).You can keep up to 10 Dungeness crabs per day during the season, but they must measure a minimum of 5-3/4 inches across the shell.The best time to catch is early in the morning or an hour or so before sunset.